tiwarisidd/cpprun/README.md

 # cpprun

-A utility program to run c++ code with an easier method
+A utility program to build and run c++ code in a single command.

 Instead of `g++ input.cpp -o output.exe` then `./output.exe`.